top of page

 bio

 New York native Adam Cordero is a saxophonist, composer, educator, environmentalist, and multi-instrumentalist based in Queens, New York.
-His dedication to music has led him to play at the most established jazz venues in the NYC area such as The Jazz Gallery, Smalls Jazz Club, Roulette Intermedium, Bar Next Door, Dizzy's, and Williamsburg Music Center.
-Adam has also performed internationally for a week-long engagement at the Bern Jazz Festival, held in Switzerland.
-Adam’s quintet, “Arcadia” strives to unite people in the
+His dedication to music has led him to play at the most established jazz venues in the NYC area such as The Jazz Gallery, Smalls Jazz Club, Roulette Intermedium, Bar Next Door, and Williamsburg Music Center.
+Adam has also performed internationally for a week-long engagement at the Bern Jazz Festival '21, held in Switzerland, as well as South Korea ('24) for a series of four concerts.

 Growing up in Roslyn Heights, NY, Adam was often captivated by the simple beauties of nature he was surrounded by.
 In the past few years, his fascination with the natural world began to entangle itself with his artistry.
 While Adam’s music explores a crossing of different genres & modern jazz, his compositional process is most inspired by nature.
 Whether it be hearing a bird call or staring in awe at a tree, Adam uses nature as a catalyst for writing compositions.
-He hopes his duo project with Odin Scherer and his quintet, “Arcadia”, will inspire listeners to consider their relationship with nature and climate change.
+He hopes his duo project with Odin Scherer and his quintet, “Arcadia” will inspire listeners to consider their relationship with nature & climate change.

 IMG_6108_edited_edited_edited.png